 Playing with your dog is one of the most fun parts of being a dog owner.
 Better yet, running and playing with your dog is an essential component of a healthy skeletal system.
 Healthy movement helps lubricate your dog's joints and prevent stiffening.

 Hip Problems in Older Dogs: In Conclusion

 Aging is completely natural, and hip problems in dogs are a fact of life.
-Fortunately, there are several natural ways to treat and prevent joint issues in your dear dog.
+Fortunately, there are several natural ways to support joint health in your dear dog.

-Talk to your vet today about your pup's ideal hip treatment plan.
+Talk to your vet today about your pup's ideal hip care plan.